ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 step 2 of bucket creation in the Console.

-- From the AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice;
+- From the AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice
 - From any other tool, see that tool's documentation.

-In the present example, our bucket is named ``zenkobucket`` and has versioning enabled.
+In the present example, the bucket is named ``zenkobucket`` and versioning is enabled.

 From the CloudServer Repository